SolarNetworkFoundation/solarnetwork.net/content/developers.md

       img="/img/SN-DEV-Security.svg"
       alt="Diagram of padlock surrounded by orbiting dots." >}}

-    Our platform is built to handle large amounts of data and users, ensuring that your solar energy applications are reliable and scalable.
+    Security has been designed into the platform from the beginning.
+We take the security of both the platform, and your data, very seriously.

   {{</deck-card>}}